 Steps To Winterize Your RV

 You’ll also need to get the water out of your water heater.
-This means you need to turn it off and let it cool down and not be under pressure.
-From there, you can remove the drain plug and then open the pressure relief valve.
+This means you need to turn it off and let it cool down, and not be under pressure.
+Hook up city water to your RV with the water turned off.
+From there, you can use your socket wrench to remove the drain plug or anode rod and open the pressure relief valve.

-4. Bypass Your Water Heater
+3. Bypass the Water Heater

 Get Help If You Need It